cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/050-quantitative.md

 title: 'Research Method: Quantitative'
 slug: quantitative
 abstract: Quantitative research is a type of empirical research that uses numbers and statistics to express its findings.
+simple_summary: "This chapter gives you a pair of 'magic glasses' to look at the world.
+Different glasses (theories) make you see things differently.
+Some glasses make you see the world as a scary place where everyone is fighting, while others make you see it as a place where people love to cooperate!"
 ---

 ## What is Quantitative Research?

-Quantitative research is a type of empirical research that uses numbers and statistics to express its findings.
+**Quantitative** **research** is a type of empirical research that uses numbers and statistics to express its findings.
 It relies on statistical analyses and numerical measurements of specific aspects of a phenomenon under study.
 The key characteristic that distinguishes quantitative research from other types of empirical research is its use of numbers and statistical analyses.

 In quantitative research, data is collected in the form of numbers and statistics.
 The quantity, amount, intensity or frequency of something is measured.